-VI.C.1.e)

-attention to fellow and faculty member burnout, depression, and substance use disorder.
+VI.C.1.e) attention to fellow and faculty member burnout, depression, and substance use disorder.
+The program, in partnership wi and substance use disorder.
 The program, in partnership with its Sponsoring Institution, must educate faculty members and fellows in identification of the symptoms of burnout, depression, and substance use disorder, including means to assist those who experience these conditions.
 Fellows and faculty members must also be educated to recognize those symptoms in themselves and how to seek appropriate care.
 The program, in partnership with its Sponsoring Institution, must: (Core)